clux/gu/README.md

 ## Future
 Since `gu` handlers are essentially transportless response functions, if your handler packages does not include the `gu` dependency, you can essentially release the behaviour, and let people include it using the gu transport they want.
 XMPP should be a easy to implement as a drop in replacement for gu (TODO).

+## Caveats
+The script path you specify to `gu` should only contain the handler functions.
+If you point the path at your `lib` dir, then it may reload all the files in that directory when you change one of your handlers.

 ## Installation

 ```bash